unlisted/unlisted.github.io/_posts/2023-07-29-autospec-vs-spec-set.md

 categories: python, unittest, mock
 ---

 What is the difference with respect to patching a function?
-This whole post only applius to mocking a function, not a class or instance.
+This whole post only applies to mocking a function, not a class or instance.

 > The spec and spec_set keyword arguments are passed to the MagicMock if patch is creating one for you.
 [patch docs](https://docs.python.org/3/library/unittest.mock.html#patch)